uvacw/inca/doc/gettingstarted.md

 ```

 Troubleshooting:
 If you receive errors, you might have forgotten to install relevant packages (are working with Anaconda?).
-You did not run Elastic Search if you get the following warning: _WARNING:INCAcore.database:No database functionality available_
+You did not run Elastic Search if you get the following warning: _WARNING:INCAcore.database:No database functionality available_.
+The _FutureWarning_ concerning re.datetools can be ignored.

 Want to put some test data in your own ElasticSearch database?
 This is how to do it after starting ```ipython3``` (note that you have tab-completion!):